Difference between Mobile Apps vs Websites

 Websites are the web applications that can be opened directly from any web browser using any laptop or personal computer and even they can be opened in mobile browsers that are compatible and easier to scale the size of the screen or application into the display.
 The applications developed for the sake of web-based users are more compared to the mobile as it provides a wide variety of options and feasible for different operations.

-Head To Head Comparison Between Mobile Apps vs Websites (Infographics)
+Head to Head Comparison Between Mobile Apps and Websites (Infographics)

-Below are the top 9 comparisons of Mobile Apps vs Websites
+Below are the top 9 comparisons of Mobile Apps and Websites:

 - Mobile Apps are easy to use, compatible with a number of devices, easily upgradable, easily be shareable or downloadable whereas Websites are not that easier to use as mobile apps are.